The Lord of the Rings: Conquest: Reception

 Balance issues were also commented on.
-IGN found the mage class to be overpowered and The A.V.
+IGN UK found the mage class to be overpowered and The A.V.
 Club similarly felt that, due to the mage's ability to heal himself, the class was "the correct choice 90 percent of the time".
 The scout class was also labelled as "a griefer's dream" in multiplayer.
-Both GameInformer and GameSpy criticized that the player was often unable to defend themselves against an onslaught of enemies, with the latter writing "It's entirely too easy for you to be knocked helpless and killed in an instant, resulting in many moments where you've lost control of your character."
+Both Game Informer and GameSpy criticized that the player was often unable to defend themselves against an onslaught of enemies, with the latter writing "It's entirely too easy for you to be knocked helpless and killed in an instant, resulting in many moments where you've lost control of your character."
 Official Xbox Magazine lamented the objectives where the player must hold a position for a certain length of time while being besieged by enemies, a common problem being that, if the player is killed, by the time the player has respawned, the location has been overrun before they have a chance to fight back.
-Similarly, the lack of mid-level saves or a checkpoint system was also disliked by IGN, forcing the player to restart a level if they fail an objective.
+Similarly, the lack of mid-level saves or a checkpoint system was also disliked by IGN UK, forcing the player to restart a level if they failed an objective.

 The game was criticized for its technical issues, in particular the AI.
-IGN listed glitches such as an enemy boss walking off a cliff and "saving us the bother of having to defeat him in combat".
+IGN UK listed glitches such as an enemy boss walking off a cliff and "saving us the bother of having to defeat him in combat".
 Eurogamer stated that the player's allies were "AI-impoverished", stepping into the player's line of fire "before sauntering off unscathed and oblivious", while Game Informer felt the AI appeared to be "tripping on acid as they stare blankly at walls and sunsets".
 Game Informer also cited other technical issues, such as the player character being "yanked off of a ledge by a mysterious force" and the game failing to register button-inputs.